 Faculty members are available to assist students with course material, to review a student's progress, and to provide counseling as required or requested.
-All JMO faculty will have virtual office hours and will advise their students of their virtual office hours.
 Students with individual concerns are encouraged to discuss them as early as possible so that faculty moderators can render assistance in a timely manner.
 We strongly urge students to make use of this non-classroom time with the faculty.
 During tutorials, scheduled in conjunction with the research paper, moderators may take the opportunity to discuss student progress as well as to solicit student input on the course to date.
-The faculty is located on the fourth deck of Connolly Hall.
+The JMO faculty is located on the fourth deck of Connolly Hall.